 One of the best aspects of such an extensive list of amenities and activities is the variety there available for residents.
 Picking a community like Sun City Texas or Green Valley Recreation ensures that there’s something for everyone.
 Whether you prefer sports, fitness, indulging in your hobbies, or learning new ones, you’ll find a group or club you desire.

 Not every activity involves a group too.
 If you’ve moved to a 55+ community for a low-maintenance lifestyle, don’t feel the need to join groups—it’s not a requirement.
 Communities have other ways for homeowners to stay active besides clubs or leagues.
 Take advantage of your community’s walking trails, use the clubhouse amenities when there are no classes, or get a plot in the community garden and create your own vegetable patch.

 Utilizing your community to stay active doesn’t mean just being in an expansive community with multiple clubhouses and sports courts.
-There are many quaint and tucked away 55-plus neighborhoods across the country that provide residents with a healthy, active lifestyle.
-Tivioli Reserve in Florida and Four Seasons at Harbor Bay in New Jersey are great examples of communities that pack a big lifestyle into a small community.
+There are many quaint and tucked away 55+ neighborhoods across the country that provide residents with a healthy, active lifestyle.
+Tivioli Reserve in Florida is a great example of communities that pack a big lifestyle into a small community.
 Between the heated pools, bocce ball courts, and aerobics classes, you’ll get the feeling you’re at a 1,000-home community while actually enjoying the ease of a more tight-knit group of neighbors.